-Big Darby Headwaters Nature Preserve - Jainshig Trail is a 2.2 mile lightly trafficked out and back trail located near East Liberty, OH that features beautiful wild flowers and is rated as moderate.
+Big Darby Headwaters Nature Preserve - Jainshig Trail is a 2.2 mile lightly trafficked out and back trail located near East Liberty, Ohio that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, nature trips, and birding and is accessible from January until January.

 The Gary J. Jainshig trail at Big Darby Headwaters Nature Preserve traverses a mixture of riparian forests, wetlands and old farm fields where humble coldwater springs and streams emerge to form the Big Darby Creek, designated as one of The Nature Conservancy's Last Great Places.
 The first mile, rated easy, is wheelchair-accessible and takes you to an observation deck overlooking a wetland.
 A 2-mile primitive extension, rated moderate, takes you to a second observation deck overlooking a site where restoration work for the headwaters was completed.
 Interpretive signage showcases the importance of the headwaters to people and wildlife.